forem/forem/docs/getting-started/db.md

 # Preparing the database

 The next step is to create and prepare the database.
-Because DEV is a Rails application, we have built-in tools to help us.
+Because Forem is a Rails application, we have built-in tools to help us.

 We can use Rails to create our database, load the schema, and add some seed